TanJunHong/CZ4010-Project/README.md

 above.
 The documentations state that scrypt algorithm is used for the password hashing. scrypt is a PBKDF specifically designed to make it costly to perform large-scale custom hardware attacks by requiring large amounts of memory.

+### Choosing the cryptographic library

+We need to choose a cryptographic lirary for the generation of "secure" passwords.
+These are the criteria we are looking for:

+- Should be designed for security or cryptography
+- Should be able to generate cryptographically strong random numbers
+- Widely used and well documented
+- Compatible with python which is the language we are using

+[**Secrets**](https://docs.python.org/3/library/secrets.html) is eventually chosen as it fulfils the considerations mentioned above.
 ### Usage of parameters

 After choosing the functions, we need to figure out how to effectively use them.
 We researched on how other existing